brandondube/prysm/README.md

 - prysm was used to perform phase retrieval used to focus Nav and Hazcam, enhanced engineering cameras used to operate the Mars2020 Perserverence rover.

 - prysm is used to build the official model of LOWFS, the Low Order Wavefront Sensing (and Control) system for the Roman coronoagraph instrument.
 In this application, it has been used to validate dynamics of a hardware testbed to 35 picometers, or 0.08% of the injected dynamics.
+The model runs at over 2kHz, faster than the real-time control system, at the same fidelity used to achieve 35 pm model agreement.

 - prysm is used by several FFRDCs in the US, as well as their equivalent organizations abroad

-- prysm is used by multiple high and ultra precision optics manufactures as part of their metrology data processing workflow
+- prysm is used by multiple ultra precision optics manufactures as part of their metrology data processing workflow

 - prysm is used by multiple interferometer vendors to cross validate their own software offerings